What is AWS cloud monitoring?

 Monitoring AWS resources and costs

 The last area to monitor is AWS global resource usage and its relative impact on costs.
 Any cloud service comes with costs that need to be budgeted.
 The resource usage is directly related to cost, with some free tiers available before fees become mandatory.
+A good part of AWS observability is collecting data from your AWS environment that include insights into both resource usage and associated costs.

 AWS offers some tools to keep the costs under control.
 AWS Cost Explorer, once enabled, creates 24 hours reports on the current and forecasted costs for your AWS cloud service utilization.
 It is part of the broader AWS Billing and Cost management service, which includes usage reports.
 Third-party AWS monitoring tools support checking your cost and resource utilization on AWS, and are usually a better choice since their reports are more complete and contain customizable monitoring dashboards for visualizing AWS costs.